I’ve traveled a lot on my own.

 Blending in is more about attitude.
 Act like you know where you are going and that you belong there.

 For knowing my way around, I personally love The New York Mapguide.
 I know paper is old school but it’s perfect for getting a fantastic overview of the city.
-I buy a new book before every trip and study it before I go.
+I study it before I go and take it with me on my trip.
 A bit of prior research can make a big difference.
-Use your smart phone to get familiar with some of the areas you want to visit.
+It’s small enough to carry around in your handbag which is great.

 For me this trip, having a more authentic experience involved taking a course.
-I attended the fabulous 2 day Blogcademy workshop.
-I learnt a lot about blogging, meet some incredible people, had fun and hung out in Brooklyn.
+I attended the fabulous 2-day Blogcademy workshop.
+I learned a lot about blogging, meet some incredible people, had fun and hung out in Brooklyn.

-Use the amount of people to your advantage
+Use the number of people to your advantage

 While some people might find this a bit overwhelming, I say use it to your advantage.
 For starters blending into crowds is easier.
 This way you won’t feel like you are sticking out by being on your own.